tuberculousimaginaries/Installation/index.md

 6. Once a text file is finished, the next file will be layered over the last to make an illusion of infinite crawl.

 ## Works Cited
+_Annual Medical Report of the Trudeau Sanatorium and the Thirteenth Medical Supplement for the Year Ending October 31, 1917_.
+1917.
+The Trudeau Sanatorium.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015069772179)
+Atkinson, Charles E. 1922. _Lessons on Tuberculosis and Consumption for the Household_.
+London & New York: Funk & Wagnalls Company.
+[Available on HathiTrust](https://hdl.handle.net/2027/uc2.ark:/13960/t00z7f681)
+Baldwin, Edward R., Lawrason Brown, M. J. Rosenau, H. R. M. Landis, Henry Sewall, Paul A. Lewis, Borden S. Veeder, and Allen K. Krause, eds.
+1917. _The American Review of Tuberculosis_.
+Vol. 1.
+Baltimore: National Association for the Study and Prevention of Tuberculosis.
+[Available on HathiTrust](https://hdl.handle.net/2027/hvd.32044089508295)
+———, eds.
+1919. _The American Review of Tuberculosis_.
+Vol. 3.
+Baltimore: National Association for the Study and Prevention of Tuberculosis.
+[Available on HathiTrust](https://hdl.handle.net/2027/hvd.32044015524069)
+———, eds.
+1920. _The American Review of Tuberculosis_.
+Vol. 4.
+Baltimore: National Association for the Study and Prevention of Tuberculosis.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015072923637)
+———, eds.
+1921. _The American Review of Tuberculosis_.
+Vol. 5.
+Baltimore: National Association for the Study and Prevention of Tuberculosis.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015072923645)
+Baldwin, Edward R., Lawrason Brown, M. J. Rosenau, Henry Sewall, Paul A. Lewis, Borden S. Veeder, and Allen K. Krause, eds.
+1918. _The American Review of Tuberculosis_.
+Vol. 2.
+Baltimore: National Association for the Study and Prevention of Tuberculosis.
+[Available on HathiTrust](https://hdl.handle.net/2027/hvd.32044089508287)
+Carmody, T. E. 1909. _The Differential Diagnosis of Lesions of the Mouth Due to Carcinoma, Sarcoma, Syphilis and Tuberculosis_.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015055672672)
+_City of Chicago Municipal Tuberculosis Sanatarium Monthly Bulletin_.
+1917.
+Vol. 1–4.
+City of Chicago Municipal Tuberculosis Sanitarium.
+[Available on HathiTrust](https://hdl.handle.net/2027/chi.34739009)
+———.
+1925.
+Vol. 5–6.
+City of Chicago Municipal Tuberculosis Sanitarium.
+[Available on HathiTrust](https://hdl.handle.net/2027/chi.41675716)
+Crofton, W. M. 1917. _Pulmonary Tuberculosis: Its Diagnosis, Prevention and Treatment_.
+Philadelphia: P. Blakiston’s Son & Co.
+[Available on HathiTrust](https://hdl.handle.net/2027/chi.087018856)
+Densmore, Emmet.
+1899. _Consumption and Chronic Diseases: A Hygienic Cure, At Patient’s Home of Incipient and Advanced Cases_.
+London: Sonnenschein & Co.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015076927014)
+Fishberg, Maurice.
+1916. _Pulmonary Tuberculosis_.
+Philadelphia & New York: Lea & Febiger.
+[Available on HathiTrust](https://hdl.handle.net/2027/nnc2.ark:/13960/t21c2rt3h)
+Gravesen, J. 1925. _Surgical Treatment of Pulmonary and Pleural Tuberculosis.
+New York: William Wood & Co.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015003797928)
+Hall, Freeman.
+1912.
+Tuberculosis and Allied Diseases: An Account of Their Origin and Treatment from the Earliest Times up to and Including the Present_.
+Kalamazoo: Yonkerman Company.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015076925893)
+Hamilton, James A. 1925. _Pneumoconiosis—Three Cases Two of Silicosis, and One of Anthracosis with Tuberculosis Superinduced.
+Complete Histories with Temperature Charts, X-Ray Pictures and Colored Plates of Lungs_.
+State of New York Department of Labor Bulletin.
+The Division of Industrial Hygiene.
+[Available on HathiTrust](https://hdl.handle.net/2027/uc1.$b150742)
+Hawes, John B. 1913. _Early Pulmonary Tuberculosis: Diagnosis, Prognosis and Treatment_.
+New York: William Wood and Company.
+[Available on HathiTrust](https://hdl.handle.net/2027/hvd.hc4qqp)
+Krause, Allen K, J. Burns Amberson, H. J. Corper, Edward R Baldwin, Lawrason Brown, H. R. M. Landis, and Paul A. Lewis, eds.
+1924. _The American Review of Tuberculosis_.
+Vol. 10.
+Baltimore: National Association for the Study and Prevention of Tuberculosis.
+[Available on HathiTrust](https://hdl.handle.net/2027/uva.3470099179)
+———, eds.
+1925. _The American Review of Tuberculosis_.
+Vol. 11.
+Baltimore: National Association for the Study and Prevention of Tuberculosis.
+[Available on HathiTrust](https://hdl.handle.net/2027/uva.3470099180)
+Krause, Allen K., Edward R. Baldwin, Lawrason Brown, H. J. Corper, H. R. M. Landis, Henry Sewall, Paul A. Lewis, and J. Burnes Aberson, eds.
+1923. _The American Review of Tuberculosis_.
+Vol. 8.
+Baltimore: National Association for the Study and Prevention of Tuberculosis.
+[Available on HathiTrust](https://hdl.handle.net/2027/uva.3470099176)
+Lockard, Lorenzo B. 1909. _Tuberculosis of the Nose and Throat_.
+St. Louis: C. V. Mosby Medical Book & Publishing Co.
+[Available on HathiTrust](https://hdl.handle.net/2027/loc.ark:/13960/t9b57qw5h)
+Maylard, A. Ernest.
+1908. _Abdominal Tuberculosis_.
+London: J. & A. Churchill.
+[Available on HathiTrust](https://hdl.handle.net/2027/uc1.b5193577)
+Mays, Thomas J. 1901. _Pulmonary Consumption, Pneumonia, and Allied Diseases of the Lungs; Their Etiology, Pathology and Treatment, with a Chapter on Physical Diagnosis_.
+New York: E. B. Treat & Company.
+[Available on HathiTrust](https://hdl.handle.net/2027/osu.32435010290831)
+Otis, Edward O. 1920. _Pulmonary Tuberculosis: A Handbook for Students and Practitioners_.
+Boston: W. M. Leonard.
+[Available on HathiTrust](https://hdl.handle.net/2027/loc.ark:/13960/t0ft9qr7f)
+Pottenger, F. M. 1908. _The Diagnosis and Treatment of Pulmonary Tuberculosis_.
+New York: William Wood and Company.
+[Available on HathiTrust](https://hdl.handle.net/2027/chi.72633380)
+———.
+1917. _Clinical Tuberculosis_.
+St. Louis: C. V. Mosby Company.
+[Available on HathiTrust](https://hdl.handle.net/2027/chi.103303076) [Volume 2 on HathiTrust](https://hdl.handle.net/2027/chi.103303131)
+_Report of the Henry Phipps Institute for the Study, Treatment, and Prevention of Tuberculosis_.
+1906.
+Vol. 2.
+Philadelphia: Henry Phipps Institute.
+[Available on HathiTrust](https://hdl.handle.net/2027/coo.31924056301439)
+Riley, W. H. 1897. _Report of Fifty Cases Illustrating the Successful Treatment of Pulmonary Tuberculosis_.
+Modern Medicine and Bacteriology Review.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015076877003)
+Senn, N. 1893. _Tuberculosis of Bones and Joints_.
+Philadelphia & London: The F. A. Davis Co.
+[Available on HathiTrust](https://hdl.handle.net/2027/mdp.39015045610717)
+Walsham, Hugh.
+1903. _The Channels of Infection in Tuberculosis: Together with the Conditions, Original or Acquired, Which Render the Different Tissues Vulnerable_.
+New York: William Wood and Company.
+[Available on HathiTrust](https://hdl.handle.net/2027/uc1.b5193221)

 You can use the [editor on GitHub](https://github.com/tuberculousimaginaries/Installation/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.